aalmeida-lottery/game/README.md

     }
    ]
    ```
-4. Ensure that each questions includes the following keys:
+4. Ensure that each question includes the following keys:
    - `question`: the question text.
    - `type`: if it's true or false, write "true-false", if it's not then write "multiple-choice".
    - `options`: an array of the options.